 Luke Ramsey - Artist in Residence

-Luke Ramsey is the City of Victoria Artist in Residence.
-In October 2017, Council extended his one-year term to end in November 2018.
+Luke Ramsey was the City of Victoria Artist in Residence from October 2016 to November 2018.
+In October 2017, Council extended his one-year term to end in November of the following year.

 The Artist in Residence program aims to 'keep art in mind', providing the opportunity for a local artist to work collaboratively with City staff and the community to identify and develop a creative artwork for one or more capital projects over a one-year term.

 Ramsey’s submission was one of 40 the City received in response to a Request for Expressions of Interest, which was open to artists and artist teams who are residents of the Capital Region and included the Gulf Islands.
 He was one of five artist/groups shortlisted, based on his artistic merit, professional experience and understanding of the new program.

 The Art in Public Places selection panel was impressed with Ramsey’s work in the realm of public art, his aesthetic approach, and his experience leading workshops and community-based projects.

 Check out Luke's website with more information about his residency and the projects he worked on.

 This summer, Luke Ramsey is collaborating with three Canadian artists to develop a mural series to enhance three City parks and reduce graffiti vandalism.
 The murals will be painted on a public washroom wall at Gonzales Park, Vic West Park, and Hollywood Park.
 Learn more in our City Blog.

 As Artist in Residence, Luke Ramsey has collaborated with a group of Indigenous and non-Indigenous students who attend Ecole Shoreline Community Middle School to create a set of four banners that will decorate Victoria's lampposts downtown and in Beacon Hill Park over the next two summers.
 Learn more.